redis/redis-doc/docs/management/security/acl.md

 This user has full access on `app1:*` and readonly access on `app2:*`.
 However, some commands support reading data from one key, doing some transformation, and storing it into another key.
 One such command is the `COPY` command, which copies the data from the source key into the destination key.
-The example set of ACL rules is unable to handle a request copying data from `app2:user` into `app1:user`, since neither the root permission or the selector fully matches the command.
+The example set of ACL rules is unable to handle a request copying data from `app2:user` into `app1:user`, since neither the root permission nor the selector fully matches the command.
 However, using key selectors you can define a set of ACL rules that can handle this request `+@all ~app1:* %R~app2:*`.
 The first pattern is able to match `app1:user` and the second pattern is able to match `app2:user`.